MV Cape Knox

 MV Cape Knox (T-AKR-5082) was originally built and operated out of Rotterdam, the Netherlands by Nedlloyd Lines and was eventually sold to the United States Department of Transportation as a ready reserve vessel.
 Later the ship was transferred to the Ready Reserve Fleet.
-The ship is currently under care of Keystone Shipping Company, and is kept in ready reserve status.
-It can be mobilized with five days of notice.
+The ship is currently under the care of Keystone Shipping Company and is kept in ready reserve status.
+On 30 July 2025, it was announced by MARAD that the vessel will be allocated to Pacific Gulf Marine Inc., effective 18 August.
+The ship can be mobilized with five days of notice.